hannes/MonetDBLite/README.md

 `MonetDBTable getMonetDBTable(String schemaName, String tableName)` and `MonetDBTable getMonetDBTable(String tableName)` in a `MonetDBEmbeddedConnection` class instance.

-Much alike the `QueryResultSet` class, the tables' metadata information can be retrieved with the same methods of above.
+Much alike the `QueryResultSet` class, the tables' metadata information can be retrieved with the same above methods (both `QueryResultSet` and `MonetDBTable` share the same base class).

 ### Iterate a table